ProgrammerZXG/Cross-Domain-Foundation-Model-Adaptation/README.md

 ### 3. Download the dataset

 Before running the code, you need to download the dataset.
-You can download the dataset in [Zenodo](https://zenodo.org/records/12798750) and put them in the `bash data/`.
+You can download the dataset in [Zenodo](https://zenodo.org/records/12798750) and put them in the `data/`.

 ### 4. Run the code